Build schedules around how your week actually trades

 Will the team use it?

-Managers get faster control, and staff get clearer shifts, easier swaps, and a fairer spread of heavy nights, which is usually where buy-in starts.
+Managers get faster control, and staff get shifts they can understand, easier time-off requests, clock-in, offers, swaps, and a fairer spread of heavy nights.

 How fast can I build next week's rota?

-That depends on the site, but the builder is designed to get a workable first draft done quickly so managers are not starting from scratch every time.
+That depends on the site, but the builder is designed to get a workable rota plan done quickly so managers are not starting from scratch every time.

 How does it help with weekend gaps?